College for Professional Studies

 For decades, experts have discussed an educational gap between Anglo Americans and Culturally Diverse Americans.
 While this gap is apparent in scores on standardized tests, it is also observed in the underrepresentation of culturally different students identified for gifted and talented programs.
 A PowerPoint presentation was developed to inform both novice and experienced educators of: (a) current means of identification of gifted and talented students, (b) demographics that indicate change is needed, and (c) changes that may reduce the underrepresentation of Hispanic American and impoverished students in gifted and talented programs.
 It is the belief of this researcher that, with information and training, educators can eliminate underrepresentation and better serve all students.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Hageman, Katherine E., "Identification of Hispanic American Students and Students of Poverty for Gifted and Talented Programs" (2008).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 17.